eonu/eonu/README.md

 I normally work with Python, mainly using it for machine learning or data related things, as well as any general purpose scripting, task automation or web development.

-I did my fair share of Ruby development back in the day, and I am also familiar with the use of R for statistical things, but lean heavily towards Python.
+I did my fair share of Ruby development back in the day, and I am also familiar with the use of R for applied statistics, but lean heavily towards Python.